sangram8080-india/FoodDelivery/README.md

 ## Usage

-Visit the  https://mrsangram.github.io/FoodDelivery/  to place your order.
+Visit the  <a href="https://sangram8080-india.github.io/FoodDelivery/">View</a>  to place your order.

 ## Technologies Used